A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

-BART \cite{lewis2019bart} is a denoising autoencoder designed for pre-training sequence-to-sequence models, combining Bidirectional and Auto-Regressive Transformers.
-It employs a sequence-to-sequence model applicable to diverse end tasks, utilizing a two-stage pre-training process involving text corruption and reconstruction.
-BART's architecture, based on the standard Transformer for neural machine translation, can be seen as a generalization of BERT, GPT, and other recent pre-training schemes.
+BART \cite{lewis2019bart} is a denoising autoencoder that combines bidirectional and autoregressive Transformers.
+It employs a two-stage pre-training process involving text corruption and reconstruction, making it a versatile model for various sequence-to-sequence tasks.
+BART can be seen as a generalization of BERT, GPT, and other pre-training approaches.